 Populations that live or work in proximity to facilities that use or store toxic substances are at greater risk of exposure to these substances during a flood event.
-There are four hazardous facilities in Shutesbury where hazardous chemicals are stored (see table 3-41 Human made Hazards section).
+According the 2014 CEMP, there are three hazardous facilities in Shutesbury where hazardous chemicals are stored (see table 3-41 Human made Hazards section).